 - Have physical copies of fact sheets and resources in your office that clients can take home.
 When available, offer resources in multiple languages.

-- Remind clients that nothing has changed with the public charge rule.
-As before, only cash assistance and long-term care are considered in immigration decisions, so most families do not need to stop using important health services yet.
+- Remind clients that only applications submitted on or after February 24, 2020 will be subject to the final public charge rule.
+Applications submitted before this date will be assessed with the previous standards, which only consider cash assistance and long-term care, so most families do not need to stop using important health services yet.

 - When clients come in with specific questions about their cases, direct them to a local immigration attorney.
 Free and low-cost attorneys can be found here: National Immigration Legal Services Directory.